ivanychev/learning/README.md

 learning
 ========

 Hi!
 That's my repo on GitHub where my studying projects and other programs are placed.
+Changin it again.